miki-saarna/portfolio/README.md

 > Note: This project is still at an early stage of production.
 Adjustments will continue to be made in the near-future to polish the website.

-> For the time being, it is recommend to view the portfolio website on mobile for the best experience.
+> For the time being, it is recommend to view the portfolio website on mobile for the best user experience.

 ### Table of Contents